telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

            $("#diagram").kendoDiagram();
        });

-This renders an empty diagramming surface and unless you look at the resulting HTML you will not see any visual changes.
-The actual diagramming API can be accessed by calling the `data()` method, as demonstrated below.
+The actual diagramming API can be accessed by calling the `data()` method.

 ###### Example